Best TV game shows to win cash prizes

-In the final round, you are offered five topics to choose from.
-You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all sub-categories or just one or two.
+In the final round, you're offered five topics to choose from.
+You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all the sub-categories, or just one or two.

 The good thing, though, is that if you don't make it into the final round on your first go, you get to appear on the show a second time to have another stab at it!

 How much can you win on Pointless?